SimoneRebora/RSelenium_scraping_tutorial/RSelenium_scraping_tutorial.md

 Step 5.
 Comments extraction (just the first paragraph)
 ------------------------------------------------------

-Now the most complex (and important) part of the scraping starts!
-Let's extract the comments to the first paragraph ("It is a truth universally acknowledged...")
-As you might have noticed, they are 3,300, so for a demonstration we'll extract only a part of them (one hundred)
+Now the most complex (and important) part of the scraping starts!<br/> Let's extract the comments to the first paragraph ("It is a truth universally acknowledged...")<br/> As you might have noticed, they are 3,300, so for a demonstration we'll extract only a part of them (one hundred)

 ``` r
 ##find all commented paragraphs